nickythelion/manokit/README.md

 - `add_bcc()`

 #### EmailError
 This exception is raised when there is a problem with the email itself.
-For now this exception is only raised by the `send()` function if there is no recipients
+For now this exception is only raised by the `send()` function if there is no recipients or if there was a problem with sending an email

 #### AttachmentError
 This exception is raised when there is a problem with email's attachments. for now this exception is only raised by the `add_attachment()` function if the path provided does not point to a file or the attachment's size is larger that the available space.